Breeze1in1drizzle/MindLink-Explorer/README.md

 The paper titled "MindLink-Eumpy: An Open-source Python Toolbox for Multimodal Emotion Recognition" is published.
 Please check this paper via https://www.frontiersin.org/articles/10.3389/fnhum.2021.621493/full

+For more detailed about Eumpy, please visit https://github.com/yongruihuang/Eumpy and https://github.com/yongruihuang/Eumpy-experiment

 Hopefully we can finish this project to make emotions cauculating much easier.

 Welcome to join us to explore the MindLink!
 Thank you.